amirkode/trabas/doc/SETUP_SERVER.md

 ## Client Setup
 ### Setting up Client Service

 Trabas has supported TLS connection from client service.

 You can follow these steps:
 - In your client host machine (local), copy the generated `ca.crt` to `[bin directory]/trabas_config/ssl/`.
+Otherwise, you may enable `CL_TLS_TOFU_ENABLE` config to enable **Trust On First Use (TOFU)** for TLS connection.

-- Ensure the server host and server port are correctly set to the target NGINX proxy.
+- Ensure the server host and server port are correctly set to our server service (or target NGINX proxy).

 - You run as the client service normally with additional `--tls` option:
     ```console
     foo@bar:~$ trabas client serve --host localhost --port 3000 --tls